- Garbage Totes

 - If your tote is damaged and/or is not locking, call Carney’s Waste Systems for a repair: 604.892.5604.

-- Can I put plastic bags in my green tote?
+- Can I put plastic bags in my organics tote?

 Plastic bags are not permitted in the green totes.
 This applies to all types of plastic bags including biodegradable and compostable bags.
-Even biodegradable and compostable plastic bags often do not break down entirely in the composting process and result in a lower quality soil product.
-Paper bags, folded newspaper liners , or specially designed paper kitchen catcher liners (e.g. Bag to Earth) are an acceptable alternative.
+Municipalities that have allowed compostable plastic bags in their organics programs report higher levels of contamination from all types of plastic, and the non-compostable plastics are much harder for the compost facility to identify and sort out.
+Paper bags, newspaper, or specially designed paper kitchen catcher liners (e.g. Bag to Earth) are an acceptable alternative.

 - When will I receive my new organics tote and when is my first collection day?